 The National Youth Orchestra of Iraq would especially welcome your support on the various social media sites if you have a moment or two to spare.

 YOUTUBE: 1.
 NYOI plays for kids, 2.
 General Information, 3.
 KICKSTARTER

-The next show will be coming to you from Australia with Laurent Borgmann on February 7th so until then Happy New year!
+Our next show will be coming to you from Dr. Laurent Borgmann in Germany on 8th July 2011

 The host of this show is: Anne Fox